 The District is comprised of approximately 1,089 acres located in southern Lee County, Florida and is responsible for drainage and/or water control and the quality of water flowing through the canals and swales of San Carlos Estates.
-The District's local governing authority is the City of Bonita Springs.
-The District is also required to maintain all roads in the District besides Imperial River Road.
+The District is also required to maintain all roads within the District.